Canada job growth slows as shutdowns bite, but analysts see signs of resilience | Business

 Canada added fewer jobs than expected in October as coronavirus-related shutdowns started to bite but analysts said the gains nonetheless reflected welcome signs of economic resilience.
 Statistics Canada on Friday reported 83,600 new jobs and said the unemployment rate had dipped to 8.9%.
 Analysts in a Reuters poll had predicted a gain of 100,000 jobs and for the unemployment rate to fall to 8.8% from 9.0%.

 "Some deceleration was inevitable.
 I think this should be viewed as an encouraging sign of the economy's resilience," he said.
 Employment for women aged 25-54 - who were initially hit harder than men - rose for a sixth consecutive month to come within 1.4% of pre-pandemic levels.
-Employment of men in the same age category was with 2%.
+Employment of men in the same age category was within 2% of pre-pandemic levels.

 The accommodation and food services sector shed 48,200 jobs, easily the largest loss of any single sector.
 Wholesale and retail trade added 45,300 jobs.
 Full-time employment rose by 69,100 jobs while part-time employment was up by 14,500 positions.